We’re building the new Mordialloc Freeway to connect the Mornington Peninsula Freeway to the Dingley Bypass.

 We completed all the assessments required for the project under a bilateral agreement between the State and Federal Governments.

-In June 2019, the Minister for Planning released his assessment of the Mordialloc Freeway EES, concluding the process for the project.
+In June 2019, the Minister for Planning released the IAC report and his assessment of the Mordialloc Freeway EES, concluding the process for the project.

 The Minister’s assessment is that the project can be built and operated with acceptable environmental effects.